kaiyan-rpuck/dotfiles/manual_install.md

   - a good example is OpenCV
 - We can define two env $PYTHON2PATH and $PYTHON3PATH specifically for the the version sensitive libraries
 - We then define aliases for `python` and `python3` to include these specific library paths
+- This is a good article about [solving conflicting Pythons](https://dev.to/bgalvao/conda--dealing-with-conflicting-pythons-in-your-system-62n), especially if Anaconda/Miniconda need to be installed in the future
+  - however, Anaconda's PATH is conflicting with ROS PATH, so this is not recommended

 ------
 ### Useful Bash commands